factorial-io/scotty/README.md

 ## About

-**scotty -- yet another feature based deployment service** is a rust server providing an api to create, start, stop or destroy a docker-composed-based applications.
+**scotty -- yet another micro platform as a service** is a rust server providing an api to create, start, stop or destroy a docker-composed-based application on your own hardware.

 The repo contains two applications: